sameep-s/api-design-node-v3/README.md

 * [Nodemon](https://nodemon.io/)

 ## Course
-This course has two parts, slides and exercises.
-The slides describe the exerices in detail.
-Each exercise has a starting branch and solution branch.
+This course has two parts, slides and excercises.
+The slides describe the excerices in detail.
+Each excercise has a starting branch and solution branch.
 Example `lesson-1` and `lesson-1-solution`.
 ## Exercises
-** Important: Please check out to each exercise branch as the course progresses.

 ### Hello world Express

 Note: Before running the tests for the exercise, ensure that mongoDB is running.
 Please run `mongo` in a new terminal.